sarchlab/mgpusim/doc/prepare_benchmarks.md

 # Prepare Benchmarks

-In the previous tutorial, we discussed how to create an experiment running an existing benchmark on an pre-configured platform.
+In the previous tutorial, we discussed how to create an experiment running an existing benchmark on a pre-configured platform.
 In this tutorial, we introduce how to prepare a new benchmark and in the next tutorial, we introduce how to configure the platform as desired.

 ## Prepare HSACO From OpenCL

 HSACO stands for Heterogeneous System Architecture (HSA) Code Object.
-It is the binary format that is supported by the Radeon Open Compute Plaform (ROCm).
+It is the binary format that is supported by the Radeon Open Compute Platform (ROCm).
 Akita GCN3 support unmodified HSACO file for simulation.

 To generate an HSACO file from an OpenCL source code file, `clang-ocl` is required. `clang-ocl` is shipped with ROCm installation and you should be able to find it at `/opt/rocm/bin`.
 You do not need to install the full version of ROCm, but you can install the `rocm-dev` instead, which simply install the compilation tools and will not install the GPU drivers.